ciaranmahoney/pocket-wp/readme.txt

 `tag_list: yes, no // Whether or not to show a list of tags after each link.`

+`image: yes, no // Whether or not to show a thumbnail image next to the link, if available.
+Note, if the image is blocked, the image will appear as a broken image`

+`state: all, archive, unread // Choose the type of links to show.
+You can show only archived or unread links if you want.`

 = Widget =

 The Widget is available to drag and drop into any widgetized sidebars.
 It has some options:

-`title // the title for the widget`
+`title: // the title for the widget`

-`count // the number of links to show.
+`count: // the number of links to show.
 Default is 5`

 `tag: [any of your Pocket tags] // Choose to show links from one tag.
 Currently supports one tag only.
 Default is all links, tagged or untagged.`

 `author credit: yes, no // Choose to give author credit.
 Default is to not show credit links.`

+`state: all, archive, unread // Choose the type of links to show.
+You can show only archived or unread links if you want.`

 == Installation ==